prikarsartam/prikarsartam.github.io/src/notes/2__logic.md

 **Socrates** pioneered the *elenchus*—[dialectical questioning that exposes contradictions in interlocutor's beliefs](https://www.gutenberg.org/files/1171/1171-h/1171-h.htm), revealing deeper principles of virtue and knowledge through introspection and self-examination.

 **Plato** grounded logic in his theory of Forms: abstract, eternal, universal entities that define the subjects of predication.
 For Plato, [the object of knowledge is the Form itself](https://www.gutenberg.org/files/1658/1658-h/1658-h.htm)—that which remains stable and intelligible across particular instances.
-This foundational role of universals shaped subsequent logic profoundly.
+This foundational role of universals has shaped subsequent developments of logic.

 **Aristotle** systematized logic into **syllogistic form**—the deduction with two premises and a conclusion, where each [categorical proposition relates a predicate to a subject with either universal or particular scope](https://plato.stanford.edu/entries/aristotle-logic/).
 His invention of the **middle term** as the connecting element between premises yielded the three *figures* of the syllogism, with 256 possible premise combinations of which only 24 are valid.
 This represents the first complete formal system of deductive logic and dominated Western logic for over two millennia.